-(2) Council will consider course approval when a complete application with supporting documentation is submitted and the Registrar, or their delegate, has deemed it as meeting the requirements.
+(2) Council will consider course approval when a complete application with supporting documentation is submitted and the Registrar & CEO, or their delegate, has deemed it as meeting the requirements.
 Supporting documentation will include the following:

 (a) detailed course information, including copies of course outlines, timetables, course workbooks or manuals, and evaluations/assessments;

 (b) a description of the teaching methods and learning activities used within the course, including the number of clinical learning experiences performed by students on manikins and patients;